SFPC/BeginningCodersBootcamp/curriculum/3_review_objects_arrays_vectors.md

 cout << myPoint.y << endl;
 ```

-The `ofPoint` type is useful for cleaning up the earlier mouse interaction (TODO: link) example we did before.
+The `ofPoint` type is useful for cleaning up the earlier [mouse interaction example](#mouse-interaction) we did previously.

 `ofApp.cpp`: